10 Bad Work Habits

 What it really says: Your colleagues and boss can’t count on you.

 What to do: Don’t view deadlines as negotiable.
 Remind yourself that people are counting on you to do your job well, which includes completing tasks on time.
 Even if you just barely missed the deadline and everything turned out OK, you probably caused your teammates a lot of anxiety and extra work, which they won’t forget.

 2. Bad Habit: Dressing unprofessionally.

-What you think: “I’m the office free spirit with a quirky sense of style!”
+Common Thought: “I’m the office free spirit with a quirky sense of style!”

 What it really says: You don’t take the job seriously.